pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 2.0.39 - Dec 10, 2023 =
+* New year discount banner removed in welcome page

 = 2.0.38 - Dec 20, 2023 =
 * New year discount banner added in welcome page